martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 {{salt-polling}} and MAY cease to clients that are consistently connecting with standard versions.

+If there is no aliasing_parameters transport parameter, or the contents do not match the fields in the Initial header, the server MUST terminate the connection with a TRANSPORT_PARAMETER_ERROR.

 # Fallback {#fallback}

 If the server has lost its encryption state, it may not be able to generate